Guided Northern Vietnam to Laos in Luxury Multi-Adventure Tour

 Note: The airfare for Hanoi to Luang Prabang flight is included.

 As the tour moves into Luang Prabang, Laos, the climate shifts slightly to a tropical monsoon pattern.
 Dry season (November–April) offers sunny days, pleasant temperatures (25–32°C), and low humidity, perfect for outdoor exploration, cycling, and cultural activities.
-The wet season (May–October) brings heavy afternoon showers and higher humidity, which can affect river activities and trekking.
+The wet season (May–September) brings heavy afternoon showers and higher humidity, which can affect river activities and trekking.

 January